Here are the common questions we get from business owners:

-One of the most common questions from business owners is, “Should I be using Mac or PC for my business?”
-Macs were traditionally associated with creative industries like graphic design and marketing, but over time more businesses have started to adopt Apple technology.
+Being in the IT industry since the early 2000s, it’s no surprise that Macs were traditionally associated with creative industries like graphic design and marketing, but over time more businesses have started to adopt Apple technology.
+We now see them in so many industries such as:

-There are several good reasons for this, but many businesses still view Macs with suspicion and hesitate to make the change.
+There are several good reasons for this, but many businesses still view Macs with suspicion and hesitate to make the transition from PC to Macs.

 A common criticism levelled at Macs is their high cost.
-But while they don’t come cheap, they’re generally comparable to high-end PCs in terms of price tag, and tend to offer superior performance.
+But while they don’t come cheap, they’re generally comparable to high-end PCs in terms of price tag, and tend to offer superior performance and longevity.
+We often present our clients the total cost of ownership (TCO) of a Mac compared to a PC.
+IBM recently published a study revealing that Macs costs less over the course of 4 years than a PC.

 It’s easy for businesses to stick to what they know and keep relying on PCs, but there are a ton of reasons to consider switching to Macs.